The Sword in the Stone, a King Arthur Legend of the Sword Story ~ Legends Stories for Kids

 The people danced and cheered.
 At last there was something to feel happy about!
 News of the tournament traveled fast.
 From castle to village, to every far corner of the land.
 At last, word got to the far-away home of Sir Ector.
 Sir Kay heard the news when he was polishing his helmet.

 “Arthur!” he called out.
-Arthur was by the woods, feeding birds from his hand.
+Arthur was once again by the woods, feeding birds from his hand.
 He set down a pile of seeds for the birds, and a pile for the squirrels.
 Then he ran fast to see his brother.

 “There you are!” said Kay.
 “There will be a tournament in London.
 We must set out at once!”